filefoxper/airma/packages/@airma/react-effect/README.md

         isError,
         // boolean
         loaded
-    } = result;
+    } = state;

     ......
 }
 ```

-The hook API `useQuery` returns a tuple `[result, trigger, execute]`.
-Element `result` contains informations about this query action.
-Element `trigger` is a no parameter callback which returns a `result` promise, it should be used just like a query trigger.
-Element `execute` is a callback which accepts parameters, and returns a `result` promise.
+The hook API `useQuery` returns a tuple `[state, trigger, execute]`.
+Element `state` contains informations about this query action.
+Element `trigger` is a no parameter callback which returns a `state` promise, it should be used just like a query trigger.
+Element `execute` is a callback which accepts parameters, and returns a `state` promise.

 If you don't want the auto query action happens, when the parameters are changed or setted first time, you should set optional config `manual` to stop it.